Guidance to having pets in your home

 - All dogs and cats must be identified by microchip.
 The identification details will be provided within the application form.

 - No pet should be left in the property when the customer is away unless arrangements have been made to provide adequate care.
 This could require the animal to be boarded elsewhere.
 For smaller pets close supervision from a neighbour may be adequate.

 - If it is suspected that a customer has abandoned a property, and a pet is left behind it then becomes our property.
 If a pet is found abandoned the Housing Officer will contact the RSPCA immediately to attend to the welfare of the animal.

 - Where a member of staff witnesses cruelty or neglect they will report to the RSPCA.
 Where cruelty or neglect is witnessed by a third party, it should be reported to us who will then report it to the RSPCA.
 The third party will also be encouraged to report the incident to the RSPCA.
 The RSPCA has a dedicated line for cruelty and advice which can be contacted 24 hours a day, 365 days a year on 0300 1234 999.

 - Residents are responsible for ensuring that their pets cause no nuisance to other residents and visitors.

-- Residents are responsible for any damaged cause to the property by their pets.
-Damaged caused by pets is normally due to lack of supervision or control of the pet.
+- Residents are responsible for any damage caused to the property by their pets.
+Damage caused by pets is normally due to lack of supervision or control of the pet.
 Customers must act responsibly to prevent this.
 If a customer causes damage deliberately, accidentally or by neglect, and the damage is not repaired, we may carry out the repairs and charge the costs for doing so.

-- If residents wish to make adaptations to the property, such as a cat flap or outside accommodation for their pet, they must first seek written permission.
+- If customers wish to make adaptations to the property, such as install a cat flap or outside accommodation for their pet, they must first seek written permission.